mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 We are going to execute MitoHiFi Docker image with singularity today.
 First let's move inside our MitoHiFi folder.

 ```
 #Check where you are with `pwd`.
-The command to go to the MitoHiFi folder should be something like the below:
 pwd

-#change directories
+#change directories.
+The command to go to the MitoHiFi folder should be something like the below:
 cd ../genome_assembly/MitoHiFi

 # List your directory.
 We are going to need the `PacBioHiFi_100.fa.gz` file for this run.
 Do you see it there?